cs4241-19a/a2-shortstack/README.md

 ## Technical Achievements
 - **Dynamic Dropdowns**: When adding or modifying information in the database, the dropdown for the day of the month dynamically changes based on the month selected.
-- **Synamic Displays**: The buttons on the navigation bar at the top of the page dynamically hide/show the relevant functionalities of the buttons
+- **Dynamic Displays**: The buttons on the navigation bar at the top of the page dynamically hide/show the relevant functionalities of the buttons

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: Shown in `style.css`, the code...
+- **Bootstrap Carousel**: Implemented a bootstrap carousel displaying zodiac images.
+Adapted from https://www.w3schools.com/bootstrap/bootstrap_carousel.asp
-- **Design Achievement 2**: We tested the application with n=X users, finding that...
+- **Styled Results Table**: at...